CompAndSave/hugo-decap-cas/content/posts/how-to-print-high-quality-photos-at-home.md

 * The color of your images may be muted.
 Vibrant colors may not appear as bright.

 CompAndSave's selection of [matte photo papers](https://www.compandsave.com/paper/photo-paper/matte) can cater to any marketing or home projects you need.
+You can also check this guide to learn more about the difference between [glossy vs. matte photo paper.](https://www.compandsave.com/blog/posts/glossy-vs-matte-photo-paper-which-is-better.html)

 **C. Lustre Photo Paper**